electric-eloquence/fp-stylus/README.md

 In a full ([main](https://github.com/electric-eloquence/fepper)) Fepper installation, there should already be a `source/_styles/src/stylus` directory.
-Create one if it doesn't exist.
+Create one if there isn't and put all Stylus code there.